dbyr/rb_tree/README.md

-# RBTree
+# rb_tree
 This crate contains an implementation of the Red Black tree data structure and several data structures that are built on top of this implementation.
-The data structures currently include RBTree and RBMap
+The data structures currently include RBTree, RBMap, and RBQueue

 ### RBTree
-This data structure can be used as a set, or a priority queue based on the values' `PartialOrd` ordering, and has methods to support both use cases
+This data structure can be used as a set and has methods to support its use as a set.
+Methods specific to this data structure include set operations such as union, difference etc. Values are stored in their `PartialOrd` ordering.

 ### RBMap
 This data structure provides an interface for using the RBTree as a map.
 Values in the map are ordered by their keys' `PartialOrd` ordering.

-### Future Additions
+### RBQueue
-Currently all comparisons are done via the `PartialOrd` trait, meaning types must implement this trait in order to be used with the RBTree.
-I have plans to allow one to opt out of this requirement in favour of a user-provided comparison method.
-This will likely be v3.0, and include a type `RBQueue` or `RBPQueue` to provide this ability.
+This data structure allows the use of the underlying Red-Black tree as a priority queue.
+A comparison function is provided on instantiation (either with `RBQueue::new(Fn(&T, &T) -> std::cmp::Ordering)` or `rbqueue_c_new!(Fn(&T, &T) -> i8)`) which is used to order the entries.

 Examples:
 ```